 Eligibility: The Rhode Island Veterans Home Services is open to war service Veterans who were honorably discharged and who served for 90 days or more during any foreign war or conflict in which the United States was engaged or in any expedition or campaign for which the United States government issued a campaign medal or as a result of service, acquired a service-related disability or disease.

 Applicants must be honorably discharged and deemed in need of the care and services provided at the Home.
 In addition, war service Veterans need to have lived in the state at least two years prior to the date of application or who were inducted into military services while a resident of the State of Rhode Island.

 The Rhode Island Veterans Home will accept any Veteran we are licensed to accept, however, the Medical Director has the authority to approve or disapprove any Veteran's diagnosis for admission to the Home.
 Admission to the Rhode Island Veterans Home is voluntary.
-Click here for the RI Veterans' Home Application or here for the Application for Palliative Care.
+Click here for the RI Veterans' Home application or here for an application for Palliative Care.

 Rhode Island Veterans Memorial Cemetery: The Division of Veterans Affairs maintains a dignified and solemn military cemetery on 265 acres in Exeter, Rhode Island.
 Committals are conducted with military honors and memorial services are provided at the facility as well.
 The grounds of the cemetery are beautifully maintained and include memorials dedicated to Veterans of specific wars and conflicts, including the recently dedicated Korean War Memorial.
 (RIGL 30-25-14)

 Eligibility: Veterans, his or her Spouse, and an eligible dependent Child may be buried at the cemetery.
 A Veteran must have: